Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Vulnerability scanners reported on assets that were not in the inventory.
 The inventory listed assets the scanners never touched.
 When we prepared the monthly ConMon package, the vulnerability scan report covered one set of assets and the inventory listed a different set.
 The assessor would look at both, see the mismatch, and that was a finding.

 Boundary definition suffered the same way.
 The SSP described the authorization boundary based on the inventory.
 When the inventory drifted, the boundary description drifted with it.
 New cloud resources that were never added to the inventory were, by definition, outside the documented boundary.
 But they were inside the actual environment, processing data.
-That is an undocumented resource in scope, which is an SSP accuracy finding.
+That was an undocumented resource in scope, which was an SSP accuracy finding.

 Change management needed inventory to assess impact.
 When a change ticket referenced “application servers,” the assessor wanted to know which specific servers, tied to the inventory.
 If the inventory did not list them accurately, the change ticket’s impact assessment was incomplete.